carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 Response from Custom Server
 ```

-## Conclusion
+## Congratulations

-This completes how we can wrap, distribute and install an existing Helm chart as a Carvel package.
+You have successfully wrapped, distributed and install'ed an existing Helm chart as a Carvel package.

 ## Join the Carvel Community